Marie Jaëll: Compositions and reviews

 The New Grove Dictionary of Music states that Marie "composed piano pieces and songs which, though essentially Romantic, reveal an assimilation of the innovations of the time."
 The American Record Guide lists Marie's compositional approach as "romantic in style, with more flavor of the salon than the concert hall."

 Marie was well respected, both as a performer and a composer, by her contemporaries.
 Lea Schmidt-Roger states "Four-handed literature was as much a part of Jaëll's repertory as solo literature.
 She concertized with duo piano and four-handed pieces from the age of fourteen, and later she and husband Alfred transcribed and performed much of the contemporary four-handed literature."

 Marie drew inspiration for her piece "Harmonies d’Alsace" from her childhood memories.
 She wrote pieces for cello, piano, orchestra, quartets, etc. Marie's variety of compositions extended to a symphonic poem, "Ossiane," which was based on the poems of Jean Richepin and Victor Hugo.
 She wrote a number of vocal pieces and an opera, Runea.

+BBC Radio 3 featured her as Composer of the Week, first transmitted August–September 2020, repeated 10–14 July 2023.

 Physiology research and Jaëll Method

 After struggling with tendonitis, Jaëll began to study neuroscience.
 The strain on her playing and performing led her to research physiology.
 Jaëll studied a wide variety of subjects pertaining to the functioning of the body, and also ventured into psychology: "She wanted to combine the emotional and spiritual act of creating beautiful music with the physiological aspects of tactile, additive, and visual sensory."

 Dr. Charles Féré assisted Jaëll in her research of physiology.
 Her studies included how music affects the connection between mind and body, as well as how to apply this knowledge to intelligence and sensitivity in teaching music.
 Liszt's music had such a tremendous influence on Jaëll that she sought to gain as much insight into his methods and techniques as possible.
 This research and study led to Jaëll creating her own teaching method based on her findings.

 Jaëll's teaching method was known as the 'Jaëll Method'.
 Her method was created through a process of trial and error with herself and her students.
 Jaëll's goal was for her students to feel a deep connection to the piano.
-An eleven book series on piano technique resulted from her research and experience.
+An eleven-book series on piano technique resulted from her research and experience.
 Piano pedagogues have since drawn insight into teaching techniques of the hand from her method and books.
 In fact, her method is still in use today.

 As a result of her studies, Jaëll was able to compile her extensive research into a technique book entitled L'intelligence et le rythme dans les mouvements artistiques.
 This text is used by pianists and piano pedagogues as a reference, specifically with hand position and playing techniques.